Pamela Coke-Hamilton

 Pamela Rosemarie Coke-Hamilton is a Jamaican lawyer and trade expert who has been serving as Executive Director of the International Trade Centre (ITC) since 2020.

 Early life and education

-Coke-Hamilton went to school in Jamaica at Manchester High School in Mandeville, Jamaica.
-She attended the University of the West Indies where she graduated in Economics and International Relations.
-She went on to study in Washington, D.C. where she earned Doctor of Law from Georgetown University Law Center.
+Coke-Hamilton went to school in Jamaica at Manchester High School in Mandeville.
+She attended the University of the West Indies, where she graduated in Economics and International Relations.
+She went on to study in Washington, D.C., where she earned Doctor of Law from Georgetown University Law Center.

 Career

 Coke-Hamilton began her career in Jamaica's Ministry of Foreign Affairs and Foreign Trade.